utkuozbulak/pytorch-cnn-visualizations/README.md

 	</tbody>
 </table>

-To observe the differnece in output with the applied regularizatin method, the samples below show the produced image with no regularization, l2 and l2 on target class _flamigo_ (130).
+The samples below show the produced image with no regularization, l1 and l2 regularizations on target class: _flamigo_ (130) to show the differences between regularization methods.
+These images are generated with a pretrained AlexNet.

 <table border=0 width="50px" >
 	<tbody>